Free Kitchen Hacks eBook

 Greek Yogurt Sauce for Tacos

-• Add the Greek yogurt, mayonnaise, cumin, cayenne pepper, and chopped dill to the bowl with the lime juice and use a whisk or fork to combine.
+• Meanwhile, whisk together the Greek yogurt, lime juice, cumin, cayenne pepper, and chopped dill.
 Set aside until you are ready to assemble your salmon tacos.

 Assembling Your Tacos